McCormick Science Institute

 References

-- Bode, Ann M., and Zigang Dong.
-"The amazing and mighty ginger."
-Herbal Medicine: Biomolecular and Clinical Aspects.
-2nd edition (2011).
+4. Bode A, Dong Z, "The amazing and mighty ginger."
+Herbal Medicine: Biomolecular and Clinical Aspects, Benzie I, Wachtel-Galor S, eds., CRC Press, Boca Raton, FL, 2nd edition (2011).

-- An, Kejing, et al. "Comparison of different drying methods on Chinese ginger (Zingiber officinale Roscoe): Changes in volatiles, chemical profile, antioxidant properties, and microstructure."
+6. An K, et al. "Comparison of different drying methods on Chinese ginger (Zingiber officinale Roscoe): changes in volatiles, chemical profile, antioxidant properties, and microstructure."
 Food chemistry 197 (2016): 1292-1300.